All About Agricultural Engineers

 Speaking: Talking to others to convey information effectively.

-- Agriculture Engineer
+- Agricultural Equipment Test Engineer

 - Farm Equipment Engineer

-Job Opportunities for Agricultural Engineers
+Job Outlook for Agricultural Engineers

 In the United States, there were 2,700 jobs for Agricultural Engineer in 2016.
 New jobs are being produced at a rate of 7.4% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Agricultural Engineer by 2026.
 Due to new job openings and attrition, there will be an average of 200 job openings in this field each year.